sakurazz/algorithms-with-illustrations/algorithms-by-field/algorithm-by-field.md

 # Algorithms By field of study

 - [ ] Cover all frequently-used algorithms by field and build somthing like [Minimal](https://github.com/keon/algorithms)
+- ‼️ This documentation will be updated in the main README.

 ## What